MicrosoftDocs/dynamics365smb-docs/business-central/assembly-how-work-assembly-boms.md

 ## To edit assembly BOMs

 You can edit the lines on an assembly BOM at any time.
-But be aware that the BOM might be in use by ongoing sales or assemblies of the parent.
+However, the BOM might be in use by ongoing sales or assemblies of the parent.
 Changing the BOM might affect those activities.
 Choose the **Where-Used** action to explore the items that use it and whether sales or assembly orders might be affected.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, then choose the related link.
 2. Choose the **Yes** value in the **Assembly BOM** column.